olgavrou/BPM/README.md

             # enter your email address if you wish to be informed via email that the application is done
         email: olgavrou@gmail.com

+        NOTE: either raw_database or ready_database should be defined

 * Preparation:

    <b>A.</b> Proxy

          A valid proxy should be obtained in order for the application to run on HellasGrid.
          The "proxy-tools" command is recommended for obtaining a my-proxy certificate, and for the voms-proxy to be automatically renewed.

    <b>B.</b> Screen

          It is advised that the application runs in screen mode, to avoid the application from being aborted due to connectivity issues.